kubernetes/enhancements/keps/sig-scheduling/6012-composite-podgroup-api/README.md

 of a successful integration of the new APIs with the Job controller for a fully parallel static indexed Job.

-Many modern distributed workloads (especially the AI ones) have scheduling requirements that cannot be satisfied using the API abstractions available today, however.
-Multi-level topology-aware scheduling is the most apparent feature gap in Kubernetes today that such workloads strongly demand.
-Multi-level topology constraints form a hierarchy which often correspond to the physical layout of a data center they are being run in.
-This hierarchy can be mentally represented as a rooted tree where each node corresponds to a specific portion of a workload and contains topological constraints that must be respected when it is being scheduled.
+Many modern distributed workloads (especially AI ones) demand scheduling capabilities that cannot be expressed using today's flat APIs.
+The primary gap is the ability to model complex, heterogeneous workloads composed of distinct groups with multi-level dependencies.

+Multi-level topology-aware scheduling (TAS) is a prominent example.
+In hardware architectures like TPU slices, a multi-level topology layout is critical to reflecting hardware layouts and obtaining desired performance.
+Conversely, workloads like disaggregated serving (prefill and decode) rely on single-level network domains but require a multi-level structure to enforce complex lifecycle dependencies (e.g. requiring at least $N$ Prefill and $M$ Decode groups).

 These workloads often require multi-level gang scheduling.
-In this model, a parent group dictates that it cannot be scheduled until a specified minimum number of its child sub-groups are schedulable.
-Essentially, this extends traditional gang scheduling by treating entire sub-groups, rather than individual Pods, as members of a gang.
+In this model, a parent group dictates that it cannot be scheduled until a specified minimum number of its child groups are schedulable.
+Essentially, this extends traditional gang scheduling by treating entire child groups, rather than individual Pods, as members of a gang.

 In addition, a multi-level workload might tolerate partial disruptions.
 There